Aden's Dream

 "Yes, Miss."

-Aden obligingly whispered the chords, not that Freddie needed much help.
-The long fingers flew over the keys, making that old piano sound like a Steinway in a concert hall.
+Aden obligingly whispered the chords, though Freddie didn't need much help.
+The chubby fingers flew over the keys, making that old piano sound like a Steinway.
 Aden improvised on the song, jamming in extra notes to give it some pep.
 In no time, the music room rocked.

 "If you perform like this for Inter-School Cultural, we'll walk away with the trophy."